-User Data Files are allocated in the Personalization Stage of the card life cycle.
-The data stored in a User Data File can be read through the READ RECORD command and updated through the WRITE RECORD command when the security conditions associated to the data file are fulfilled.
+The data stored in a User Data File can be read through the READ RECORD / BINARY command and updated through the WRITE RECORD / BINARY command when the security conditions associated to the data file are fulfilled.

 User Data Files are defined by writing the corresponding File Definition Blocks in the records of the User File Management File during the Personalization Stage.
 It is not possible to change the number of records of a file once any of the User Data Files has been used.
+User will be able to access these data as long as it's within the capacity of the card.

-A User Data File can contain up to 255 records of max.
-255 bytes record length each.
-User will be able to access these records as long as it fits the 16K (16,384) bytes capacity of the card.
+A User Data Record File can contain up to 255 records of maximum of 255 bytes record length each.
+A User Data Binary File can have a specified size up to the length of the card.

 Care must be taken by the card issuer to assure that the memory space allocated for all User Data Files does not exceed the available memory space!
 ACOS3 does not check the available memory space at the time of allocation.
-Writing beyond the capacity of the card will result in error condition.
+Writing and reading beyond the capacity of the card will result in an error condition.

-3.4.1 User File Definition Block
+3.4.1.
+User File Definition Block

-Each User Data File is described in an associated File Definition Block which contains the file identifier, record length, file length and security attributes.
-Each File Definition Block comprises six (6) bytes:
+Each User Data File is described in an associated File Definition Block which contains the file identifier, record length/number (or file length) and security attributes and flags.
+Each File Definition Block comprises 7 bytes: